 First Aid at Tudor Primary

 We will phone you or your emergency contact if your child becomes unwell during the school day, or if they are known to have head lice or if they have had an accident that we feel requires a further conversation with you.
 Please make sure that we have current contact numbers.

 For certain infections and contagious diseases there are fixed times for which a child must be off school so please contact your doctor, NHS Direct or the NHS website at www.nhs.uk to enquire about this if you are in any doubt.
 When considering returning a child to school after illness, please take into account the daily school routines and outdoor play which will require a certain level of fitness.
 Should your child require medication during school hours you are welcome to come into school to administer it to ensure correct dosage and timing.

 Dealing with Minor Injuries

-In March 2018, the school has received an update to the training for ensuring high quality first aid.
+In February 2021, the school received an update to the training for ensuring high quality first aid.
 All members of the staff team attended and we look forward to maintaining the high standards of care for everyone who comes to Tudor each day- children and adults alike.
 The training delivered was delivered by Stuart Gray of Paramedic Rescue Services.
 As well as being a member of the college of Paramedics, he is an active front line paramedic in London.